courtneypeterson56/playingcards_probabilities/README.md

 # playingcards_probabilities
-Various probabilities of situations with playing cards of a 52 card deck.
+Various probabilities of situations with playing cards of a 52 card deck and Monte-Carlo estimation of bit string values.

 playingcards.py: